hammaadworks/yumyum/docs/archived_sprints/sprint-1-initial/prd.md

 ### Epic 4: Vendor Media Uploader

 *   **Story 4.1: Public Media Uploader (Multi-Account)**
     *   **Description:** Creates a simple, public `/vendor/upload` page.
-The uploader will check the `Admin_Config` sheet to determine which of the configured Cloudinary accounts to use for that specific vendor.
+The uploader will check the `Admin_Config` sheet to determine which of the configured ImageKit accounts to use for that specific vendor.
     *   **Acceptance Criteria:**
         1. A page exists at `/vendor/upload` that is publicly accessible.
-        2. Before uploading, the system reads the `Admin_Config` to find the vendor's assigned `cloudinary_account_id`.
+        2. Before uploading, the system reads the `Admin_Config` to find the vendor's assigned `imagekit_account_id`.
-        3. The system uses the corresponding environment variables (e.g., `CLOUDINARY_[ID]_KEY`) to authenticate with the correct Cloudinary account.
+        3. The system uses the corresponding environment variables (e.g., `IMAGEKIT_[ID]_KEY`) to authenticate with the correct ImageKit account.
-        4. On upload, the file is sent to the assigned Cloudinary account.
+        4. On upload, the file is sent to the assigned ImageKit account.
 If the upload fails, an alert is sent via the Lark webhook.
         5. The public URL is then displayed on-screen with a "Copy URL" button.

-*   **Story 4.2: Cloudinary Pruning Cron Job (Multi-Account)**
+*   **Story 4.2: ImageKit Pruning Cron Job (Multi-Account)**
-    *   **Description:** Implements a daily automated script to delete any media from our Cloudinary accounts that is no longer referenced in any vendor's Google Sheet.
-The script will run across all configured Cloudinary accounts.
+    *   **Description:** Implements a daily automated script to delete any media from our ImageKit accounts that is no longer referenced in any vendor's Google Sheet.
+The script will run across all configured ImageKit accounts.
     *   **Acceptance Criteria:**
-        1. The script loads credentials for all configured Cloudinary accounts from environment variables.
+        1. The script loads credentials for all configured ImageKit accounts from environment variables.
-        2. The script iterates through each Cloudinary account, performing the pruning logic only for the vendors assigned to that account.
+        2. The script iterates through each ImageKit account, performing the pruning logic only for the vendors assigned to that account.
         3. The script is configured to run at **3 AM nightly**.
         4. The script produces **traceable logs** for each run.
         5. Upon completion or failure, the script sends a status alert (including number of files deleted) via the Lark webhook.